Olina2024/basicesp32toAws/README.md

 3. Test MQTT test_client
     client.publish("$aws/things/" + THINGNAME + "/shadow/update", jsonBuffer); because the THINGNAME is MACADDRESS so, fill upp with <MACADDRESS>/telemetry att test_client.
+4. Add webhook
+   the data from esp32 can even sends to a specified webside through the created webhook.

+   Create the IoT Rule

+   Go to AWS IoT Core → Message routing → Rules

+   Click Create rule

+   Rule SQL:

+   SELECT * FROM '<MAC>/telemetry'

+  👉 Replace <MAC> with your device MAC (no colons).
+    OR use wildcard:

+    SELECT * FROM '+/telemetry'

+   Go to AWS IoT Core--message routing--destination
+    create https endpoint
+After that, login in the webside check wether the data is showed or not.